dansmyers/IntroToCS-2020/COVID-19-Response-Plan-Updates.md

 We'll continue to use this GitHub site, `dansmyers/IntroToCS`, to keep distributing class content, handouts, and examples.

+Each course unit will its own directory.
+The first one is `Unit-1-Strings_and_Files`.

 ### Canvas

 We'll keep using Canvas for grades, official course e-mails, and posting course-specific links that I don't want to put on the public